UsrNameu1/QuickStudy/README.md

 # QuickStudy
 mock example for quick framework

-with cocoapods with version above 0.36
+with cocoapods for version above 0.36

 ```
 $ pod install